Simon Fraser, Master of Lovat

 Simon Augustine Fraser, Master of Lovat (28 August 1939 – 26 March 1994) was the son of 15th Lord Lovat and the former Rosamond Broughton.
 He predeceased his father, and his son Simon inherited the Lordship of Lovat in 1995.
 He died of a heart attack while hunting on his (then) estate at Beaufort Castle.

 Life

-During his life, the Master of Lovat accumulated an estimated seven million pounds sterling (£7,000,000) in debts.
-As a result, upon his father's death in 1995, the family estate of Beaufort Castle was sold, for around £2,000,000.
+During his life, the Master of Lovat accumulated an estimated £7m in debts.
+As a result, upon his father's death in 1995, the family estate of Beaufort Castle was sold, for around £2m.
 His son, the 16th Lord Lovat, has voiced his determination to buy it back.